Trump wants hidden call logs and assistant notes from Jan 6 panel - ExBulletin

 Laster’s statement notes that the National Archives search began with paper records, as it wasn’t until August that the digital recordings from the Trump White House were transferred to the agency.
 The National Archives, he wrote, has identified “several hundred thousand potentially responsive records” of Trump’s White House emails out of the roughly 100 million sent or received during his administration, and s ‘were trying to determine whether they related to the House’s request.

-In explaining why Biden failed to protect Trump’s records, White House attorney Dana Remus wrote that they could “shed light on events in the White House on and around January 6 and focus on the need for the select committee to understand the facts behind the most serious attack on federal government operations since the Civil War.
+In explaining why Mr. Biden failed to protect Mr. Trump’s files, White House attorney Dana Remus wrote that they could “shed light on the events at the White House on January 6 and around that date and address the need for the select committee to understand the facts underlying the most serious attack on federal government operations since the Civil War. ”

-On January 6, an armed crowd of Trump supporters stormed the Capitol building in an attempt to prevent certification of Biden’s election victory.
-Trump was impeached by the Democratic-led House for inciting a riot, but was acquitted by the Republican-led Senate.
+On January 6, an armed crowd of Trump supporters stormed the Capitol in an attempt to prevent Mr. Biden’s election victory from being certified.
+Mr. Trump was impeached by the Democratic-led House for inciting a riot, but was acquitted by the Republican-led Senate.

 The lawsuit also challenges the legality of the Presidential Records Act, arguing that allowing an incumbent president to waive the executive privilege of a predecessor just months after his departure is inherently unconstitutional.
 Biden said he would review each request separately to determine whether that privilege should be waived.